XXLMandalorian013/Docs/Outlook (Desktop)/Email/Permanently-Delete-Email/Permanently-Delete-Email.md

 ![Safe-Mode](https://github.com/XXLMandalorian013/Docs-Software-SAS-Public/blob/main/Outlook%20(Desktop)/Email/Permanently-Delete-Email/images/alt-method.png)

+:warning: Warning: Items removed from your Recoverable items are permanently deleted and cannot be restored.

 This will send emails to the "recover deleted items" folder.
 Emails here will no longer be able to be recovered after your retention policy time has passed (typically 14 days).
-Be sure to reference back to steps one and two to truly delete something from your mailbox.
+Be sure to reference back to steps one and two to purge the emails freeing space in your mailbox.